 Goodfriend, Marvin, and Jeffrey M. Lacker.
 "Limited Commitment and Central Bank Lending."
 Federal Reserve Bank of Richmond Economic Quarterly, Fall 1999, vol. 85, no. 4, pp. 1-27.

 Grochulski, Borys, and Stephen Slivinski.
-"System Risk Regulation and the 'Too Big to Fail Problem.'"
-Federal Reserve Bank of Richmond Economic Brief 09-07, July 2009.
+"Systemic Risk Regulation and the 'Too Big to Fail Problem.'"
+Federal Reserve Bank of Richmond Economic Brief No. 09-07, July 2009.

 Haltom, Renee, and Jeffrey M. Lacker.
 "Should the Fed Have a Financial Stability Mandate?
-Lessons from the Fed’s First 100 Years."
-Federal Reserve Bank of Richmond 2013 Annual Report.
+Lessons from the Fed's First 100 Years."
+Federal Reserve Bank of Richmond 2013 Annual Report, pp. 4-25.

 Hetzel, Robert L. "Should Increased Regulation of Bank Risk-Taking Come from Regulators or from the Market?"
 Federal Reserve Bank of Richmond Economic Quarterly, Spring 2009, vol. 95, no. 2, pp. 161-200.

 Jarque, Arantxa, and David A. Price.
 "Living Wills: A Tool for Curbing 'Too Big to Fail.'"
-Federal Reserve Bank of Richmond 2014 Annual Report.
+Federal Reserve Bank of Richmond 2014 Annual Report, pp. 4-17.

 Lacker, Jeffrey M. "Innovation in the New Financial Regulatory Environment."
-Speech to the 2011 Ferrum College Forum on Critical Thought, Innovation & Leadership, Roanoke, Va., April 7, 2011.
+Speech to the 2011 Ferrum College Forum on Critical Thought, Innovation & Leadership, Roanoke, Va., April 7, 2011a.

 Lacker, Jeffrey M. "Rethinking the Unthinkable: Bankruptcy for Large Financial Institutions."
-Speech to the National Conference of Bankruptcy Judges Annual Meeting, Chicago, Il., October 10, 2014.
+Speech to the National Conference of Bankruptcy Judges Annual Meeting, Chicago, Ill., October 10, 2014.

 Lacker, Jeffrey M., and John A. Weinberg.
-"Now How Large is the Safety Net?"
-Federal Reserve Bank of Richmond Economic Brief 10-06, June 2010.
+"Now How Large Is the Safety Net?"
+Federal Reserve Bank of Richmond Economic Brief No. 10-06, June 2010.

 Marshall, Liz, Sabrina R. Pellerin, and John R. Walter.
-"Bailout Barometer: How Large Is the Federal Financial Safety Net?
-2013 Estimate."
-Federal Reserve Bank of Richmond Special Report, May 2015.
+"Bailout Barometer: How Large Is the Federal Financial Safety Net?"
+Federal Reserve Bank of Richmond Special Report, January 2017.

 Pellerin, Sabrina R., and John R. Walter.
 "Orderly Liquidation Authority as an Alternative to Bankruptcy."
 Federal Reserve Bank of Richmond Economic Quarterly, First Quarter 2012, vol. 98, no. 1, pp. 1-31.

 Steelman, Aaron, and John A. Weinberg.
 "The Financial Crisis: Toward an Explanation and Policy Response."
-Federal Reserve Bank of Richmond 2008 Annual Report.
+Federal Reserve Bank of Richmond 2008 Annual Report, pp. 4-19.

 Lacker, Jeffrey M., and Gary H. Stern.
 "Lacker and Stern: 'Large Banks Need Living Wills.'"
 Wall Street Journal, June 12, 2012, p.
 A13.